-In consideration of the licenses and other rights granted by PGEN, the Company will pay PGEN an annual license fee of \$0.1 million.
-The Company paid \$0.1 million during the six months ended June 30, 2020.
-The Company did not make any annual license payments for the six months ended June 30, 2019.
+In consideration of the licenses and other rights granted by PGEN, the Company pays PGEN an annual license fee of \$0.1 million.
+The Company did not have any annual license expenses for the three months ended March 31, 2021 and 2020.

 The Company will also make milestone payments totaling up to an additional \$52.5 million for each exclusively licensed program upon the initiation of later stage clinical trials and upon the approval of exclusively licensed products in various jurisdictions.
 In addition, the Company will pay PGEN tiered royalties ranging from low-single digit to high-single digit on the net sales derived from the sales of any approved IL-12 Products and CAR Products.
-The Company will also pay PGEN royalties ranging from low-single digit to mid-single digit on the net sales derived from the sales of any approved TCR Products, up to a maximum royalty amount of \$100.0 million in the aggregate.
+The Company will also pay PGEN royalties ranging from low-single digit to mid-single digit to mid-single digit on the net sales derived from the sales derived from the sales of any approved TCR Products, up to a maximum royalty amount of \$100.0 million in the aggregate.
 The Company will also pay PGEN 20% of any sublicensing income received by the Company relating to the licensed products.